jmurray0/cbrsec-obsidian-vault/Vocabulary/Cybersecurity/Concepts/AAA (Concept).md

 Colloquially referred to as "Triple A", it is a concept which describes access control protocols.
-There are 3 stages.
+There are 3 levels.

 ****